 To continue to medical school as a University Scholar, you will need to fulfill all entrance requirements.
 Your pre-professional advisor will work with you as an undergraduate to make sure that you fulfill the prerequisites for medical school.
 You will also need to maintain an overall minimum 3.8 grade point average (GPA) and achieve a minimum total score on the Medical College Admissions Test (equal to or above the 97th percentile).
 If your GPA or MCAT are below this minimum, your eligibility for graduate study will be up to the School of Medicine’s discretion.

 Pre-Med Studies at WashU

-You have a wide range of choices for your undergraduate area of study.
+You’ll have a wide range of choices for your undergraduate area of study.
 Majoring in one of the natural sciences or engineering is traditional, but majors in the humanities and social sciences are equally welcome.
 Our pre-med advisors in the College of Arts & Sciences and in McKelvey School of Engineering will work with you to ensure you’re prepared for medical school.

-As an undergraduate, you will need to complete a minimum of one year of each of the following:
+As an undergraduate, you’ll need to complete at least a year of each of the following: